 Hedgehogs display an unusual behavior called 'self anointing' or 'anointing".

 The hoggo will explore and sniff it's surrounding per normal but will suddenly stop, lick or sniff extra curiously, then like a contortionist lick it's self (usually on it's back).
+Hedgehogs will also do this when given a new treat or smell something very interesting (and usually very stinky).

 It is a very peculiar thing to witness at first and may sometimes concern an owner.